alfredo1995/Csharp/README.md

 	//injetando no obj construtor response da entidade ( chamando build ) Status_Do_Processo = obj.Status_Do_Processo;

-setando a propriedade do objeto(tipo enum(null)) no resquest da entidade
+setando a propriedade do objeto(tipo enum(null)) no resquest da entidade ExecucaoObraEdificacaoRequest.cs

-	//chamando o parametro
 	//instanciando objeto
 	Status_Do_Processo = this.Status_Do_Processo,